ministryofjustice/modernisation-platform/architecture-decision-record/0028-expand-the-scope-of-the-platform.md

 - Teams responsible for building entire AWS infrastructure, landing zones etc
 - A step backwards towards the cloud wild west

-### 4. New applications and platforms can be hosted on the Modernisation Platform if not suitable for the Cloud Platform
+### 4. Applications which can be hosted on the Cloud Platform must be, but if there is a valid reason why they can't, then applications or platforms can be hosted on the Modernisation Platform

 **Pros**